 Common Attack Pattern Enumeration and Classification

-Whenever one component attempts to communicate with the other (data flow, authentication challenges, etc.), the data first goes to the attacker, who has the opportunity to observe or alter it, and it is then passed on to the other component as if it was never intercepted.
-This interposition is transparent leaving the two compromised components unaware of the potential corruption or leakeage of their communications.
-The potential for Man-in-the-Middle attacks yields an implicit lack of trust in communication or identify between two components.
+Whenever one component attempts to communicate with the other (data flow, authentication challenges, etc.), the data first flows through the adversary, who has the opportunity to observe or alter it, before being passed on to the intended recipient as if it was never observed.
+This interposition is transparent leaving the two compromised components unaware of the potential corruption or leakage of their communications.
+The potential for these attacks yields an implicit lack of trust in communication or identify between two components.

 These attacks differ from Sniffing Attacks (CAPEC-157) since these attacks often modify the communications prior to delivering it to the intended recipient.

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.

 This table shows the views that this attack pattern belongs to and top level categories within that view.

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.